EsmeraldaJardine/algorithms_assessed_exercise/pa_ae1_skeleton/README.md

+Big-O complexity of a search operation: break-down by function tasks:
+- query parsing:
-Big-O complexity of a search operation: break-down by function tasks: query parsing: O(q) where q is the number of words in the query calculating the weight multiplier of the query: dictionary lookup is O(1) but the number of lookups is determined by O(q . f), where q is the number of words in the query anf f is the number of files in the directory calculating the result: the lookup is O(1) but it is done f times therefore, O(1 . f) = O(f) where f is the number of files in the directory sorting the result: the .sorted() function has O(f log f) complexity where f is the number of files in the result
+O(q) where q is the number of words in the query
+- calculating the weight multiplier of the query: dictionary lookup is O(1) but the number of lookups is determined by O(q . f), where q is the number of words in the query anf f is the number of files in the directory
+- calculating the result:
+the lookup is O(1) but it is done f times therefore, O(1 . f) = O(f) where f is the number of files in the directory
+- sorting the result:
+the .sorted() function has O(f log f) complexity where f is the number of files in the result
-    further look at .sorted() function:
-    this function uses the Timsort algorithm which is a hybrid merge sort and insertion sort algorithm.
+    - further look at .sorted() function: this function uses the Timsort algorithm which is a hybrid merge sort and insertion sort algorithm.
 In the worst case, it can only use merge sort which has O(f . log f).
         Merge sort essentially halves the problem size at each step (hence O(log f)), and then merges the results together (hence O(f)).

+- overall:
-overall the complexity of the search operation without the constant factors is O(q + q .f + f + f . log f)
+the complexity of the search operation without the constant factors is O(q + q .f + f + f . log f)
- Simplified Worst-Case Complexity
+- Simplified Worst-Case Complexity
 Dominant Terms:
-O(k⋅n) (query checks across all documents) and O(n . log n) (sorting results).
+    - O(k⋅n) (query checks across all documents)
+    - O(n . log n) (sorting results).

 Therefore, the simplified complexity of the search operation is O(k ⋅ n + n . log n).

 Big-O complexity of a brute force search operation: